AscendingPassage.com HOME PAGE.

 of a periwinkle-blue in the midst of the still yellow atmosphere.
 They

-where in the backward of the ages were so many palaces and splendours.
+tell of the humble life of these little subsisting homesteads, where once in the arc of the ages were so many palaces and splendors.

 uneasiness of the evenings around the ruins.
 There is no one now